Forklift Training High Risk

 Full 3 Day Course

 1. Theory/Start-up training – Day 1

 2. Supervised practical training at NHST – logbook hours (supervision will be provided by the instructor) and Supplementary Assessment (theory and practical) – Day 2

-Option 2: Partial – Start-Up and Workplace Logbook
+Option 2: Partial – Start-Up, Workplace Logbook, Final Assessment

-Final assessment – will be conducted once your log book requirements have been finished and you have been deemed competent by your work supervisor (This will be a 1 day final assessment where the NAI Assessment and Supplementary Assessment are conducted which is both theory and practical)
+- Final assessment Day (1 day) – will be conducted once your log book requirements have been finished and you have been deemed competent by your work supervisor (This will be a 1 day final assessment where the NAI Assessment and Supplementary Assessment are conducted which is both theory and practical)

 About Log Books (For Option 2)